 Lake Titicaca is an ever popular spot with the tourist trade and offers a perfect chance to grab some rest and relaxation.
 If you happen to be in Bolivia on their Independence Day on 6th August then Sucre is the place to be, the lively festival atmosphere throughout the celebrations is not to be missed.

 Unique Activities in Bolivia

-Another good way to get an idea of things to do in Bolivia is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Bolivia.
+They work directly with local tour operators in Bolivia, so you won’t have to scour the internet or roam around town trying to find the best deal.